 However, Truman and Eisenhower, not wanting any conflict with Stalin, ordered their troops to halt.
 This resulted in most of Czechoslovakia being occupied by the Red Army.

 The country’s fate was sealed and it was to remain in Soviet clutches for the next four decades.

 After the war the little old lady would have been a teenager when the Communist Party of Czechoslovakia won the 1946 elections by a large majority.
 However, in 1948 the party, which was backed by the Soviets, seized power in a coup d’état which resulted in a one-party state.
 Czechoslovakians, optimistic after the 1946 elections that the new government would move the country forward under socialist ideals, now found themselves prisoners in a communist regime.

 In 1968 when she was about 40, there was a glimmer of hope for a few months.
 The new leader of the Communist party, Alexander Dubček, tried to introduce political and social reforms.

 The Soviets responded by invading Czechoslovakia.
-On 20th August 1968, over 600,000 troops arrived in the country late at night.
-Tanks rolled into Prague’s streets.
+On 21st August 1968, around 250,000 soldiers, 2,000 tanks, and hundreds of aircraft from the Soviet Union, Bulgaria, Hungary, and Poland rumbled into Czechoslovakia.
 The Prague Spring was over as soon as it had begun.

-20 years later in 1989, the little old lady, by now in her 60s, would have gone to Wenceslaus Square with almost a million others, virtually the whole population of Prague, to celebrate the departure of the Soviets—and her freedom.
+20 years later in 1989, the little old lady, by now in her 60s, would have gone to Wenceslaus Square with hundreds of thousands of others, to celebrate the departure of the Soviets—and her freedom.